-- (e) Represents the \$2,935,000 write-off of debt issuance costs in conjunction with the retirement of Senior Notes, offset by the \$1,000,000 of new debt issuance costs in conjunction with the further amendment of the Senior Secured Credit Facility. - (f) Represents an adjustment for assets excluded in the Pihana acquisition. - (g) Represents the following adjustments to accounts payable and accrued expenses (in thousands):
+- (d) Represents the addition of the customer contract intangible asset of \$4,146,000, the tradename intangible asset of \$1,036,000 and goodwill of \$15,548,000 created in the acquisition of i-STT. - (e) Represents the \$2,935,000 write-off of debt issuance costs in conjunction with the retirement of Senior Notes, offset by the \$1,000,000 of new debt issuance costs in conjunction with the further amendment of the Senior Secured Credit Facility. - (f) Represents an adjustment for assets excluded in the Pihana acquisition. - (g) Represents the following adjustments to accounts payable and accrued expenses (in thousands):

-Accrual for Equinix's i-STT transaction costs \$ 2,626 Accrual for Equinix's Pihana transaction costs 2,149 Accrual for i-STT's transaction costs 2,000 Accrual for Pihana's transaction costs 2,625 Accrual for Pihana's restructuring costs 3,125 Accrued expenses related to the Korean subsidiary excluded from the Pihana acquisition (1,401) Accrual for Equinix's costs to retire Senior Notes 3,000 Accrual for Equinix's costs to amend Credit Facility 1,000 Net change in accounts payable and accrued expenses \$ 15,124
+¢ 2 (2) Accrual for Equinix's i-STT transaction costs \$ 2,626 Accrual for Equinix's Pihana transaction costs 2,149 Accrual for i-STT's transaction costs 2,000 Accrual for Pihana's transaction costs 2,625 Accrual for Pihana's restructuring costs 3,125 Accrued expenses related to the Korean subsidiary excluded from the Pihana acquisition (1,401) Accrual for Equinix's costs to retire Senior Notes 3,000 Accrual for Equinix's costs to amend Credit Facility 1,000 Net change in accounts payable and accrued expenses \$ 15,124

-- (h) Represents the write-off of accrued but unpaid interest on Senior Notes being retired. - (i) Represents the reclassification of the Senior Secured Credit Facility to non-current as a result of the proposed amendment, offset by the permanent repayments of and \$5,000,000 in August 2002 and \$7,500,000 in connection with this transaction. - (j) Represents an adjustment for i) intercompany liabilities due to STT Communications and other related parties excluded in the i-STT acquisition (\$19,677,000) and ii) the \$618,000 write-off of i-STT's deferred revenue as no legal performance obligations exist post-closing, including amounts deferred under Staff Accounting Bulletin 101 ("SAB 101"). - (k) Represents the issuance of the Convertible Secured Notes offset by the amounts attributable to the Convertible Secured Note Warrants and the Beneficial Conversion Feature. - (1) Represents the \$124,950,000 retirement of Senior Notes, offset by the \$7,060,000 write-off of unamortized Senior Note discount.
+- (h) Represents the write-off of accrued but unpaid interest on Senior Notes being retired. - Represents the reclassification of the Senior Secured Credit Facility to non-current as a result of the proposed amendment, offset by the permanent repayments of and \$5,000,000 in August 2002 and \$7,500,000 in connection with this transaction. - Represents an adjustment for i) intercompany liabilities due to STT Communications and other related parties excluded in the i-STT acquisition (\$18,682,000) and ii) the \$412,000 write-off of i-STT's deferred revenue as no legal performance obligations exist post-closing, including amounts deferred under Staff Accounting Bulletin 101 ("SAB 101"). - (k) Represents the issuance of the Convertible Secured Notes offset by the amounts attributable to the Convertible Secured Note Warrants and the Beneficial Conversion Feature. - (I) Represents the \$124,950,000 retirement of Senior Notes, offset by the \$7,060,000 write-off of unamortized Senior Note discount.
 No tax effects are provided due to the Company's pre-transaction net operating loss carryforwards, which should be adequate to offset the tax liability on any cancellation of indebtedness income. - (m) Represents the \$527,000 write-off of Pihana's deferred revenue as no legal performance obligations exist post-closing, including amounts deferred under SAB 101, and the \$2,245,000 write-off of Pihana's deferred rent as no legal performance obligations exist post-closing related to this liability.
 The Company will straightline rent expense for all leaseholds acquired in the combination commencing upon closing.